A Rocket to the Moon: Early years, Your Best Idea and Greetings From... (2006–2008)

+On Your Side (2009–2011)

-The band spent the first part of February and March 2009 in the studio with Matt Squire recording their debut full-length album.
+The band spent the first part of February and March 2009 in the studio with Matt Squire recording their second full-length album.
 Sponsored by Rockstar, they were the opening band on Alternative Press magazine's AP Tour 2009 with The Maine, Hit the Lights, Family Force 5, and 3OH!3.
-They played the May 3 lineup of the 2009 Bamboozle festival in East Rutherford, New Jersey and played select dates on the 2009 Vans Warped Tour before touring with The Cab, Eye Alaska, The Summer Set, and My Favorite Highway on the What Happens in Vegas...
+The group were also named as one of the "100 Bands You Need To Know" by Alternative Press in 2009.
+They played the May 3rd lineup of the 2009 Bamboozle festival in East Rutherford, New Jersey and played select dates on the 2009 Vans Warped Tour before touring with The Cab, Eye Alaska, The Summer Set, and My Favorite Highway on the What Happens in Vegas...
 Tour.
 While on Warped Tour, the band did many signings with the non-profit organization Music Saves Lives, where they met with fans who gained special access to the band by donating blood.
-Andrew Cook, formerly of prog-rock band The Receiving End of Sirens, was made a full-time member upon release of the band's full-length album, On Your Side, released on October 12, 2009.
-In the fall of 2009, they supported Boys Like Girls along with VersaEmerge, The Maine, and Cobra Starship on BLGs' Love Drunk Tour presented by Op.
+Andrew Cook, formerly of prog-rock band The Receiving End of Sirens, was made a full-time member upon the release of the band's second full-length studio album, On Your Side.
+The album was officially released on October 13, 2009.
+The album peaked at number 82 on the Billboard 200.
+The group released a music video for the album's lead single, "Mr. Right" on November 10.
+In the fall of 2009, they supported Boys Like Girls along with VersaEmerge, The Maine, and Cobra Starship on their Love Drunk Tour.